 To have your mail automatically forwarded to another mailbox you must modify your .forward file.
-At the command line when in your home directory type pico .forward and add one line per address and save the file.
+At the command line when in your home directory type nano .forward and add one line per address and save the file.
 If you would still like your mail to be sent to your CS account, include a line with a backslash followed by your CS user name, e.g.

-All future incoming mail should be forwarded before it is placed in your mail directory.
+\firstname.lastname@example.org email@example.com (replace mycsid and myfsuid with your real CS and FSU ids) All future incoming mail should be forwarded before it is placed in your mail directory.

 Mailing a file to another person